Make Massive Progress on the ARE During the Fall of 2017!

 The Enrollment Process

 - Application– Fill out the application.
 Take some time to think about the answers, but giving your life story with lots of details is not necessary.
 All applications remain “pending review” until payment has been received.
+Here is a link to the ARE Boot Camp application: ARE BOOTCAMP APPLICATION

 - Interview– We will have a discussion to make sure you are a good fit for the group.
 During the interview, I run through the entire program and explain all the details of it.
 This is also a good time to ask me any questions you may have about the exam, ARE Boot Camp, Young Architect, the profession, or anything else.
-If after the interview you or I decide the group isn’t for you, I’ll return your payment.
+If after the interview you or I decide the group isn’t for you, I’ll refund your payment.

 - Follow-up – Shortly after the interview, I follow up with an email summarizing our conversation and start giving you some tasks to work on before the program begins, so you’ll be ready to hit the ground running.